nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 Handling of time
 ----------------

 Inside the ``update`` block, the current time can be retrieved via the predefined, global variable ``t``.
-The statements executed in the block are reponsible for updating the state of the model between timesteps or events.
+The statements executed in the block are responsible for updating the state of the model between timesteps or events.
 The statements in this block update the state of the model from the "current" time ``t``, to the next simulation timestep or time of next event ``t + timestep()``.
-The update step typically involves integration of the ODEs and corresponds to the "free-flight" or "subthreshold" integration; the events themselves are typically handled elsewhere, namely as a convolution with a kernel, or as an ``onReceive`` block.
+The update step involves integration of the ODEs and corresponds to the "free-flight" or "subthreshold" integration; the events themselves are handled elsewhere, namely as a convolution with a kernel, or as an ``onReceive`` block.

 Integrating the ODEs